-Rezin pulled in an estimated 45.415 votes to Henry’s 30,846 according to unofficial numbers, or 59 to 41 percent — with just one precinct in Livingston County left uncounted throughout the district.
+Rezin pulled in 45,415 votes to Henry’s 30,846 according to unofficial numbers, which works out to 60 percent for Rezin.

 “I’m honored and appreciate the support I received.
 I will continue to work with those across the aisle.
 People understand where I’m coming from and respect me, even if they don’t agree.
 I’m honest about where I stand and I work very hard,” Rezin said.

 Rezin noted Tuesday she is experienced with campaigning, as Tuesday was her fourth election and “we run elections very well.”